esrav20/AcmeCorporation/README.md

 # Acme Corporation – Prize Draw

 An ASP.NET web application for Acme Corporation's prize draw campaign.
-Customers can enter a draw using a valid product serial number.
+Customers can enter the draw twice using a valid product serial number.

 Built with .NET 10, EF Core, and SQL Server.